ArpanMahatra1999/Employee-Promotion-Prediction/README.md

 # Employee-Promotion-Prediction
 A major challenge for a multinational company is identifying the right employees for promotion.
 To address this, the company created training and testing datasets with 12 input features.
 This project demonstrates the implementation of a decision tree and five ensemble learning algorithms using the training dataset.
+Also, it has streamlit application with visualization to analyze why employee wasn't promoted.